openhab/org.openhab.binding.zwave/doc/wintop/wtrfid_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-The default value is 0x1C20 = 7200 sec = 2 hour

-The default node is 0xFF = 255 (broadcast)

-It is possible to send a wake up notification on user interaction.
-Besides sending a Wake Up Notification automatically every 2 hours (or any other time that is configured using the Wake Up Interval Set command), the Mini Keypad RFiD/Z-Wave also sends a Wake Up Notification when:

-  * The tamper alarm state changes (Mini Keypad RFiD/Z-Wave is mounted or removed from the wall)
+<p&gtThe default value is 0x1C20 = 7200 sec = 2 hour</p&gt <p&gtThe default node is 0xFF = 255 (broadcast)</p&gt <p&gtIt is possible to send a wake up notification on user interaction.
+Besides sending a Wake Up Notification automatically every 2 hours (or any other time that is configured using the Wake Up Interval Set command), the Mini Keypad RFiD/Z-Wave also sends a Wake Up Notification when:</p&gt <ul&gt<li&gtThe tamper alarm state changes (Mini Keypad RFiD/Z-Wave is mounted or removed from the wall)</li&gt <li&gtA tag read</li&gt <li&gtA code is entered using the keypad</li&gt </ul&gt<p&gtWhen the wake up time is set to 0 a wake up notification is never send periodically, only on user interaction</p&gt
-  * A tag read
-  * A code is entered using the keypad

-When the wake up time is set to 0 a wake up notification is never send periodically, only on user interaction

 ## Channels